bogdumi/Oxotree/README.md

 # Oxotree

-`oxotree.c` is a modified version of `oxo.c`.
+`oxotree.c` is a modified version of Tic-Tac-Toe.
 Instead of a noughts and crosses game between two players, it is a noughts and crosses game between a human player and the computer.

 ## Install